Why Handwritten Notes are Back in Style

 And it really doesn't take much time.
 Here are a couple of guidelines that I find helpful.

-2. Think about what is special about them and thank them for that.
+Think about why this persona is special to you, and thank them for that.
 Maybe it’s just a reminder that you appreciate them as a client.
 Maybe it’s a, “thinking of you” message.
 Maybe it’s, “you were on my mind - can’t wait to see you again!”

-3. Use your language.
-Don't say, "I want to show my gratitude for you," if your language is more like, "You ROCK!"
+Use your language.
+Don't say, "I want to show my gratitude for you," if your language is more like, "You ROCK, and I wanted to remind you of that!"

 Years ago I saw a quote by Dawn Bryan of the consumer and lifestyle website, The Qualipedia, that I think helps with a mindset shift: